Logo

 Critics See Red Flags

-• No official endorsement from the Pi Core Team.
+• No clear endorsement from the Pi Core Team.

-• No major exchange listings that would enable transparent price discovery.
+• No major exchange listings that enable transparent, market-based price discovery.

 A slogan can energize a community, but it does not create liquidity, price discovery, or an enforceable exchange rate.